paritytech/substrate-connect/packages/connect/README.md

 # @substrate/connect

-## Using `@substrate/connect` through the Polkadot RPC Provider
+## Using `@substrate/connect` through the PolkadotJS RPC Provider

-PolkadotJS provides a high-level API built on top of `@substrate/connect`.
+The recommended way to use `@substrate/connect` is to use PolkadotJS, which provides a higher-level API built on top of it.
-So, unless you are writting your own library, you probably want to use the PolkadotJS RPC Provider.
+Unless you are writting your own library, you probably want to use the PolkadotJS RPC provider.

-Provide a well known Chain Name ('polkadot', 'ksmcc3', 'westend2', 'rococo_v2_1'):
+Provide a well-known chain name ('polkadot', 'ksmcc3', 'westend2', 'rococo_v2_1'):

 ```js
 import { ApiPromise } from "@polkadot/api";